-Table 5Mean absolute deviations (MAD) in smolt run timing predictions at the four observation sites for the end of 1999.
-MAD at Lower Granite is from RealTime the other three are from archived CRiSP run results.
+Table 4 Mean absolute deviations (MAD) in smolt run timing predictions at the four observation sites for the end of 2000.
+MAD at Lower Granite is from archived RealTime data files and the other three are from archived CRiSP run results.

-Generally, the composite stock is easier to predict than individual stocks.
-This is to be expected as the composite stock represents a substantially larger number of fish.
-A decrease in performance at downstream dams such as the MAD of 14.74 for South Fork Salmon River stock at McNary may be due to the loss of fish as they move downstream.
+In principle, the composite stock is easier to predict than individual stocks, as the composite stock represents a substantially larger number of fish.
 There are differences between stocks in how well CRiSP/RealTime performed.
 Some examples of these are shown in more detail in graphs in Appendix C on a stock-by-stock basis.

-Seasonal variation in MAD values is plotted for select sites and stocks in Appendix D. It is readily apparent that upstream prediction errors are "propagated" downstream.
+Seasonal variation in MAD values are plotted for select sites and stocks in Appendix D. It is readily apparent that upstream prediction errors are "propagated" downstream.
 Note how the patterns of MAD (though not necessarily the values) move in step through the season.
-Comparison with 1998 values can be done with direct comparison toTable 6